Encoder

 Add code to read encoder count.

-/* USER CODE BEGIN 2 */ HAL_TIM_Encoder_Start(&htim1, TIM_CHANNEL_ALL); uint32_t encoder_count = 0; /* USER CODE END 2 */ /* Infinite loop */ /* USER CODE BEGIN WHILE */ while (1) { encoder_count = htim1.Instance->CNT; // You also can use: // encoder_count = __HAL_TIM_GET_COUNTER(&htim1); printf("Count: %lu\n", encoder_count); HAL_Delay(100); } /* USER CODE END WHILE */
+/* USER CODE BEGIN 2 */ HAL_TIM_Encoder_Start(&htim1, TIM_CHANNEL_ALL); uint32_t encoder_count = 0; /* USER CODE END 2 */ /* Infinite loop */ /* USER CODE BEGIN WHILE */ while (1) { encoder_count = htim1.Instance->CNT; // CNT value ranges from 0 to ARR value // You also can use: // encoder_count = __HAL_TIM_GET_COUNTER(&htim1); printf("Count: %lu\n", encoder_count); HAL_Delay(100); } /* USER CODE END WHILE */

 4. Observe Output